amaranth-lang/amaranth/docs/glossary.rst

 .. _Elaboration:

  **Elaboration**
-  Elaboration is the process of constructing a design hierarchy from pre-built modules.
+  The process of constructing a design hierarchy from pre-built modules.

   Elaboration is the first step in translating requirements into circuits on a chip.
 In elaboration, the behaviour described in the :ref:`HDL<HDL>` code is analyzed to produce a :ref:`netlist<Netlist>` that itemizes the required logic elements and interconnects.